-- (1) For the purposes of this contract, "abnormal weather conditions" are defined as any delay attributable to weather in excess of the estimated delay days in a given month, as established by Figure A below. - (2) The Contractor bears the burden of proving that "abnormal weather conditions" occurred. - (3) The Contractor must take commercially reasonable measures to protect the Project Site and avoid unnecessary delays due to abnormal weather conditions. - (4) The Contractor is only entitled to an extension of time for any delay attributable to the abnormal weather conditions.
+- (3) The Contractor must take commercially reasonable measures to protect the Project Site and avoid unnecessary delays due to abnormal weather conditions. - (4) The Contractor is only entitled to an extension of time for any delay attributable to the abnormal weather conditions.
 If part or all of the delay could have been avoided by commercially reasonable measures as described in subsection (4), the Contractor is not entitled to an extension such periods of time. - (5) All delays must be entered in a log at the Project Site.
 The Contractor must include in the log: the start and end time of the delay, the weather event causing the delay, the type of work to be performed, and a brief explanation of why the weather event made continuation of work impossible. - (6) The occurrence of delaying weather events must be verified by a weather source.
-The Parties agree that the following source shall be used for purposes of verifying a delaying weather event: the National Weather Service at the National Oceanic and Atmospheric Administration [or alternate weather source 196]. - (7) Any delay of less than one hour in a working day shall not be counted for purposes of this provision.
+The Parties agree that the following source shall be used for purposes of verifying a delaying weather event: the National Weather Service at the National Oceanic and Atmospheric Administration [or alternate weather source197]. - (7) Any delay of less than one hour in a working day shall not be counted for purposes of this provision.
 Any delay of more than one hour and less than one working day shall be counted in quarter hours.
 Delays of less than a full working day over multiple days may be added together to comprise one or more full days of delay.
-For the purposes of this provision, a working day shall be comprised of eight hours.
+For the purposes of this provision, a working day shall be comprised of eight (8) hours.